rutgers-star/Payload-OSImager/README.md

 osimager --i
-osimager --push "Commit Message" osimager --add osimager --remove osimager --login osimager --logout
+osimager --push "Commit Message" osimager --add osimager --add pip osimager --remove osimager --remove pip osimager --login osimager --logout
 ```

 `osimager --add` and `osimager --remove` are used to automaticall install and uninstall new packages in the system.
 They use the default **apt-get** package manager to achieve this.
 Upon the completion of the install or delete they automatically update this GitHub with the updated list of packages on your system.
-These are here for convenience.
+The pip option included for each of these commands allows you to install python packages in the same manner using pip instead of apt-get.
+All of these are here for convenience.
 If you install packages using any other package manager, they can be included in the master list by running `osimager --i` which creates and pushes the image of your os to this GitHub.
-Keep in mind, running this command cannot be undone.
+This master list image includes all packages installed on the Ubuntu operating system as well as all those installed on pip.
+Keep in mind, running the `osimager --i` command cannot be undone.
 Contact the maintainer if you accidentally mess up the list, as a backup of this list is maintained in a private repository.

 `osimager --push "Commit Message"` does exactly what it says it does.
 It takes all the code stored in ~/SPICESat and pushes it to the [S.T.A.R.
 Payload Software GitHub](https://github.com/rutgers-star/PayloadSoftware).
 Make sure to include a commit message (in quotation marks) to go along with the push request.